uptane/uptane-standard/uptane-standard.md

 Full verification of metadata means that the ECU checks that the Targets metadata about images from the Director repository matches the Targets metadata about the same images from the Image repository.
 This provides resilience to a key compromise in the system.

 Full verification MAY be performed by either primary or secondary ECUs.
-The procedure is the same, except that secondary ECUs receive their metadata from the primary instead of downloading it directly.
-In the following instructions, whenever an ECU is directed to download metadata, it applies only to primary ECUs.
+Note that secondary ECUs receive their metadata from the primary instead of downloading it directly.
+In the following instructions, whenever an ECU is directed to download metadata, primary ECUs are to download it from the repositories, and secondary ECUs are to either request it from the primary ECU or refer to the cache of metadata already provided by the primary ECU.

 If {{TAP-5}} is supported, a primary ECU SHALL download metadata and images following the rules specified in that TAP.
 If {{TAP-5}} is not supported, the download should follow the {{TUF-spec}} and the metadata file renaming rules specified in {{metadata_filename_rules}}.

 In order to perform full verification, an ECU SHALL perform the following steps:

 1. Load the repository mapping metadata ({{repo_mapping_meta}}).
-2. Check each mapping, in the listed order, and identify the first mapping that matches the requested image.
-3. Once a mapping is identified for the requested file, metadata is downloaded and verified from the assigned repositories listed in the mapping.
-To do so, an ECU SHALL perform the following steps:
-    1. Load the latest attested time from the time server, if implemented.
+2. Load the latest verified time from the time server, if implemented.
-    2. Download and check the Root metadata file from the repository, following the procedure in {{check_root}}.
-    3. Download and check the Timestamp metadata file from the repository, following the procedure in {{check_timestamp}}.
-    4. Download and check the Snapshot metadata file from the repository, following the procedure in {{check_snapshot}}.
-    5. Download and check the top-level Targets metadata file from the repository, following the procedure in {{check_targets}}.
+3. Refresh the top-level metadata for the Director repository, by following the steps in {#refresh_toplevel_metadata}, for the first repository in the list of repositories in the mapping metadata.
-    6. If necessary, locate and download a Targets metadata file from the repository that contains an image with with the given file name, following the procedure in {{resolve_delegations}}.
-(It is not necessary to perform this on a Director repository, as its top-level Targets metadata MUST NOT have delegations.)
-Also, check that the release counter for the image in the custom targets metadata in the previous targets metadata file is less than or equal to the release counter in this targets metadata file.
-4. If the targets metadata is a match across the specified threshold of repositories (which MUST include one Image repository, and one Director repository), return this metadata.
-A match means that:
+4. If this ECU is a primary ECU, then iterate through the image metadata listed in the Director repository's top-level Targets metadata, and **store** all image metadata.
+The primary ECU SHOULD also ensure that the image metadata from the director repository doesn't contain any ECU identifiers for ECUs not actually present in the vehicle.
+5. If instead this ECU is a secondary ECU, then iterate through the image metadata listed in the Director repository's top-level Targets metadata, and **store** the first image metadata listed that includes this secondary ECU's ECU identifier and hardware ID.
+6. For each image name for which the previous two steps **stored** image metadata, obtain verified image metadata for that image by iterating over each mapping in the repository mapping metadata, in order, and performing the following steps:
+    1. If the image name does not match the image paths listed in the mapping, skip to the next mapping.
+    2. For each repository listed in this mapping, if top-level metadata has not been refreshed for that repository using {#refresh_toplevel_metadata} in this iteration of the {#full_verification} procedure, refresh top-level metadata for that repository using the steps in {#refresh_toplevel_metadata}.
+    3. For each repository listed in this mapping, perform the procedure in {{resolve_delegations}}, beginning at the top-level Targets metadata in that repository, to find metadata for the image if it exists, and **store** it if it does.
+    4. Find the first set of at least the mapping's threshold number of repositories, including the Director repository, for which all of the following is true for the stored image metadata for each repository:
-    1. The non-custom Targets metadata (i.e., length and hashes) of the unencrypted image are the same in metadata from the threshold of repositories.
+        1. The non-custom Targets metadata (i.e., length and hashes) of the unencrypted image are the same.
-    2. The "MUST match" custom Targets metadata (e.g., hardware identifier and release counter) are the same in metadata from the threshold of repositories.
+        2. If listed, the "MUST match" custom Targets metadata (e.g., hardware identifier and release counter) are the same.
-    3. If there are multiple Director repositories, then the ECU identifier MUST be the same in all sets of custom Targets metadata.
-(The ECU identifier cannot be in the "MUST match" section of the custom Targets metadata, because it may not be listed in the custom Targets metadata of any Image repository.)
-5. If the metadata is not a match, or if fewer than the threshold of repositories signed metadata about the desired target, then the client should take one of the following actions:
-    5.1.
-If the terminating flag is set to true, report that either the repositories do not agree on the target, or that none of them have signed for the target.
-    5.2.
-Otherwise, go back to step 2 and process the next mapping that matches the requested file.

-A primary ECU MUST verify that Targets metadata from the threshold of Director and Image repositories specified in a mapping match.
-A secondary ECU MAY elect to perform this check only on the metadata for the image it will install.
-(That is, the target metadata from a Director repository that contains the ECU identifier of the current ECU.)
+        3. Any ECU identifiers, if listed, are the same.
+        4. If this image is for this ECU (if the ECU identifier associated with this image in the image metadata from the Director is this ECU's ECU identifier), then the release counter, if listed, is greater than or equal to that of the image already installed on this ECU.  ((Note: It MAY be that this check is better put in a later section, but there are edge cases in which that results in no update when there is an available update, so that has to be considered.))
+    5. If there is no such set (of at least the mapping's threshold number of repositories meeting the criteria in the prior step), then check the terminating property on this mapping.
+If the terminating value for this mapping is true, then abort the search for image metadata for this image, discarding metadata **stored** for this image, as there is no verifiable update for it, and proceed to the next image for which there is **stored** image metadata, if any.
+If the terminating value for this mapping is false, continue the search for verified image metadata for this image by continuing to the next mapping, discarding the image metadata for this image from the repositories other than the Director repository.  ((Note: In order to maintain the semantics of the mapping order in the face of man-in-the-middle attacks that interfere with the obtaining metadata for a prior mapping, it may be necessary to also abort the search if ANY of the repositories in a prior mapping provide metadata for an image, even if the mapping is not terminating.
+If anyone has thoughts, please LMK, but this is probably fine.))
+7. The image metadata **stored** for each image is now verified.

 If any step fails, the ECU MUST return an error code indicating the failure.
 If a check for a specific type of security attack fails (e.g. rollback, freeze, arbitrary software, etc.), the ECU SHOULD return an error code that indicates the type of attack.

-If the ECU performing the verification is the primary ECU, it SHOULD also ensure that the targets metadata from the director repository doesn't contain any ECU identifiers for ECUs not actually present in the vehicle.
+#### How to refresh top-level metadata for a Repository {#refresh_toplevel_metadata}
+1. Download and check the Root metadata file from the repository, following the procedure in {{check_root}}.
+2. Download and check the Timestamp metadata file from the repository, following the procedure in {{check_timestamp}}.
+3. Download and check the Snapshot metadata file from the repository, following the procedure in {{check_snapshot}}.
+4. Download and check the top-level Targets metadata file from the repository, following the procedure in {{check_targets}}.
+5. If any of these top-level metadata files fail to verify, abort the update.

 #### How to check Root metadata {#check_root}